 I started working with Mary Ellen because I felt exhausted and was frustrated with several attempts at various diets that did not work.
-Mary Ellen took time to listen to my frustrations and reviewed my blood panel for information.
+Mary Ellen took time to listen to my frustrations.
 She provided me with several “goals and challenges” to meet as we continued working together.
-I was able to meet the goals and those challenges became exciting as I began to see results.
+I was able to meet my goals and those challenges became exciting as I began to see results.
 My weight is now manageable and my energy levels have increased. – M.B.

 Before I met with Mary Ellen, I was feeling tired and losing some of my mobility because I suffer from arthritis.
 She helped me with my diet and suggested some supplements.
 I gave her recommendations a try because I felt like I needed more pep and wanted a way to have my joints feel better.
 Now I have less difficulty with my movement and feel like I have more energy. – Kathleen M.

 Imagine not having to eat vegetables when you were a kid.
 Well, that’s exactly how I grew up.
 My mom didn’t like to cook and she definitely hated vegetables with a passion, so most of my diet was filled with processed foods, pasta, takeout, and soda (which was totally fine with me and my sister).

 We’d have bowls of pasta with some jarred tomato sauce, plop in front of the tv, and watch Nickelodeon while we ate every night.
 The only time I ever ate vegetables was when I went my nana’s house or visited a friend for dinner (where I tried to feed the veggies to their dog).

 None of that mattered at the time because I “seemed” to be healthy.

 Things got a bit tough the summer before my junior year in college.
 I remember having such bad stomach aches that I couldn’t get out of bed for about a week (all the while eating only snickers bars which my mom allowed for some reason).
 I had struggled with some digestion issues before but this experience was excruciating.